vishnukarthikl/calabash-android-java/README.md

-calabash-android-java
+Calabash Android Java
 =====================

 This project implements a calabash android client in Java.
+So that you can write tests for android apps in java.

 Download
 =========